monopole/snt/review/deployment.md

 kubectl get pods
 ```

-Now "upgrade" the app, by changing the deployment's
+Upgrade the app by simply changing the deployment's
-image from version 1 of tuthello to version 2:
+image from version 1 of `tuthello` to version 2:

 <!-- @applyUpgrade @test -->
 ```
-cat $TUT_DIR/raw/dep-kale.yaml |\
+cat $TUT_APP_DIR/dep-kale.yaml |\
+    sed 's/:1/:2/' |\
-    sed 's/:1/:2/' |kubectl apply -f -
+    kubectl apply -f -
 ```

 Optionally watch the rollout.
 Queries are still served